-This is a condition where the ovaries get very large and fill with fluid in response to the gonadotropin medications.
+This condition occurs when the ovaries get very large and fill with fluid in response to the gonadotropin medications.
 Factors are released by the ovaries that cause a woman’s blood vessels to leak fluid into the pelvis.

 In mild forms of OHSS, women may have symptoms of bloating and pelvic discomfort; this occurs in 10-20 percent of gonadotropin cycles and quickly resolves after treatment ends.

 In about 1 percent of cycles, OHSS is more severe.
-In these rare cases a woman may have difficulty urinating, become dehydrated, gain weight rapidly, and have organ complications involving the lungs, kidneys and liver.
+In these rare cases, a woman may experience difficulty urinating, rapidly gain weight, become dehydrated or have organ complications involving the lungs, kidneys and liver.

 Severe cases of OHSS may require hospitalization.
-Women are at increased risk of blood clots when they have OHSS, and any symptoms of leg pain or difficulty breathing should be reported to your physician immediately.
+Women with OHSS have an increased risk of blood clots; therefore should report any symptoms of leg pain or difficulty to a physician immediately.